viniciuspjardim/strava-xt-frontend/README.md

-# Strava XT - Front-end
+# Strava XT - Frontend

 Strava XT is a web app that allow you to compare multiple Strava activities.
 It uses the Strava V3 API to get the athlete data.